Regulations Concerning Student Sponsored Events

 - Use of the campus building, equipment and services of the College when available and officially scheduled; and

-- Publicity for events, use of bulletin boards on campus and the campus newspaper, ECHO.
+- Publicity for events and use of bulletin boards on campus.

 - Procedures for presentation of programs or activities